BattletechModders/StrategicOperations/README.md

 `IntParam1` - int, number of "flares" that pop up to show the strafing effect area.

 `IntParam2` - int, the maximum distance from the initiating actor at which a strafing run can be initialized OR ended! so you can't start a run at `IntParam2` and still go `FloatParam2` past it.

+`StringParam2` - string, tag that "beacons" componentDefs are required to have in order to be used by this ability.